 The strategy worked.
 The return to natural wines sparked the interest of certain markets in Europe.
 This was enough to replace Russian demand for cheap plonk.
 And Georgian wines regained their status as unique and interesting.

-A major difference between wine grown in Georgia and most other places is the use of the clay oval bottomed vessel called the qvevri or kvevri.
+A major difference between wine grown in Georgia and most other places is the use of the oval-bottomed clay vessels called the qvevri or kvevri.
 There’s evidence of winemaking with these pots from 6000 BC.

 Despite invasions by the Turks, Iranians, Russians, Mongols, and pretty much everyone else, the tradition has survived.
 It’s no wonder vine growing, viticulture, and the qvevri are woven so deeply into the culture of the Georgian people.